 - Choose an eating period that is more realistic, such as 8-12 hours;

-- Try to stop eating at least two hours before bedtime;
+- Stop eating two hours before bedtime;

 - Pre-plan your eating intervals for the next two meals;